biblicalhumanities/biblicalhumanities.github.io/dashboard.md

 title: Dashboard
 permalink: /dashboard/
 ---

-This dashboard lists resources that are available now, under construction, or needed.

-The resources on this page are openly licensed, are provided in text formats, and can be found in public source code control systems.
+This dashboard primarily lists data resources that are centrally important for digital biblical humanities and available now.
+Unless otherwise stated, they provide their data under open licenses.
+There are multiple versions of some of these resources, we attempt to point to the best authoritative source.

+If you believe a resource should be added to this page, please contact us (see the bottom of any page on this site for contact information).

 ### Base texts

+- *Nestle 1904 Greek New Testament*
+  - [Diego Santos](https://sites.google.com/site/nestle1904/faq) (.odt, .pdf): Text of the Nestle 1904 Greek New Testament.
+Used in morphologically tagged texts and treebanks listed below.
+Not under source code control.
+- *SBL Greek New Testament*
+  - [SBLGNT](http://sblgnt.com/) (XML, OSIS, text, several other formats): High quality critical text created by Logos Software and the Society of Biblical Literature.
+Note the [license](http://sblgnt.com/license/), which imposes conditions on downstream works that use it.
-- *Byzantine Text*
+- *Greek New Testament - Byzantine Text*
-  - [byztxt.com](http://www.byztxt.com/downloads.html): !!!
-Find me morphologically tagged, please !!!
+  - [byztxt.com](http://www.byztxt.com/downloads.html): Robinson-Pierpoint Byzantine text, a Majority Text.
+- *Swete's Septuagint*
+  - [OpenGreekAndLatin](https://github.com/OpenGreekAndLatin/septuagint-dev) Machine-corrected version of Swetes Septuagint.
+- *Migne's Patrologia Graeca*
+  - [OpenGreekAndLatin](https://github.com/OGL-PatrologiaGraecaDev)  Massive collection of Church Fathers.
+See description on [Wikipedia](https://en.wikipedia.org/wiki/Patrologia_Graeca).

 ### Morphologically Tagged Texts